Government shutdown stymies immigrants’ asylum cases

 The shutdown has furloughed hundreds of thousands of government employees and halted services that aren’t deemed essential, including, in many instances, the immigration courts overseen by the Justice Department.

-The partial government shutdown over President Donald Trump’s demand for a border wall is playing havoc with the nation’s already backlogged immigration courts.
+The partial government shutdown over President Donald Trump’s demand for a border wall is playing havoc with the nation’s already backlogged immigration courts, forcing the postponement of hearings for thousands of immigrants.

-It has forced the postponement of hearings for thousands of immigrants seeking asylum in the U.S.
+For some of those seeking asylum in the U.S., the impasse could mean years more of waiting — and prolonged separation from loved ones overseas — until they get a new court date.

-Some asylum seekers will now have to wait perhaps years to see their cases decided and to be reunited with their loved ones.
-They can’t bring family to the United States until their asylum requests are approved.
+But for those immigrants with little chance of winning their bids to stay in this country legally, the shutdown could help them stave off deportation that much longer — adding to the very delays the Trump administration has railed against.

 Partial government shutdown